uraveragechump/cse-visualisations/README.md

 - Sorting Visualisation (Week 3)
 - Tree Visualisation (Week 5)

+## TODO:

+- Slow down/improve the rotation animation
+- Readjusting subtrees after a rotation while maintaining clarity of rotation simplicity.
+- Serve different tools on different routes (for quicker navigation/favouriting etc)
+- Add more AI guidance to produce more maintainable code.

 ## Sorting Visualisation

 App shows stable vs unstable sorts
+- Insertion Sort is stable
+- Selection Sort is unstable, and the example list given produces an non-relative order of similar keys (as you'd want in a demonstration)
+- Arrows are there as a visual aid, and you can explain unstable sorting more intuitively as the "arrows crossing past each other"

 ## Tree Visualisation